-Where to Live in Romania: Small Town vs. Large City
+Where to Live in Romania: Large City vs Small Town vs Village

-If you’re planning to move to Romania, probably one of the biggest decisions you have to make is where to live: choose a small town or a larger city?
+One of the most important decisions you will make before relocating to Romania is choosing where to live if you have that option.
+So – should you choose to live in a larger city or a smaller town?
 Or maybe you should go for a village and experience that rural living with all the nature’s beauties around?

-And even though the country has grown tremendously over the years, with smaller cities offering many of the things that the larger ones do, there are still many differenes that can make it or break it for you.
+Romania has grown tremendously over the years, with smaller cities offering many of the things that the larger ones do, and I’ve seen villages taking advantage of European funds and starting to improve a lot, too.

 So the real question remains: where type of city is best for you in Romania?
 A small city or a large one?